gitatmax/gitatmax/README.md

 ## Testimonials

 > Maxwell has been invaluable in helping bring our web presence to life!
 On top of being excellent at navigating the inner workings of our Wordpress site, I really appreciate how proactive he is in identifying opportunities to help our site be better, how swiftly he works, and what a great communicator he is.
 We benefit from his innovation mindset!
-I had such a great experience working with Max that I've asked him to help me with my personal site as well."
+I had such a great experience working with Max that I've asked him to help me with my personal site as well.

 — Fiona Teng, Director of Marketing and Storytelling, Civic Hall